 OUCRU’s youth engagement isn’t limited to establishing in-house groups; we also partner with local universities and youth organisations to empower young people to develop and execute solutions themselves.

-OUCRU’s Public and Community Group in Indonesia has reached out to CIMSA, an organization supporting and empowering medical students since 2001.
+OUCRU’s Public and Community Group in Indonesia has reached out to CIMSA, an organisation supporting and empowering medical students since 2001.
 With OUCRU’s support, CIMSA members will create a series of 3-minute videos interviewing several people, including young people aged 18-25 and members of the general public aged 26-45.
-The video will address the problem of antibiotic misuse in humans and promote responsible use, aiming to tackle the situation in Indonesia where people often buy “a few pills” whenever they feel unwell.
+The video will not only look into general understanding of antibiotics, but also address the general behaviours and the problem of antibiotic misuse among Indonesians, thereby promote responsible use, aiming to tackle the common situation in Indonesia where people often buy “a few pills” whenever they feel unwell.

 Behavioral change can be advocated through young people.